Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

 This may be the biggest downside to a wooden floor for your garage.

-Unlike concrete which can be sealed to make spills hardly an issue, wooden floors can absorb motor oil and other liquids and particles easier.
+Unlike concrete which can be sealed to make spills hardly an issue, wooden floors can absorb motor oil, alcoholic liquors, and other liquids and particles easier.

 Even when properly treated and sealed, a wooden floor is more likely to be stained or discolored compared to a sealed concrete floor.

-Can You Drive or Park A Car Over Plywood?
+Can You Drive or Park Your Car Over Plywood?

 Yes, you can drive or park a car over plywood in the garage, but it is not recommended.